boveus/hyrax-wiki/Sufia-Management-Guide.md

 ## User interface

-**Remove** turbolinks support from `app/assets/javascripts/application.js` if present by deleting the following line:
+If you encounter problems with the in-browser content editor -- e.g., the About page, and the three blocks on the homepage -- you should **remove** turbolinks support from `app/assets/javascripts/application.js` if present by deleting the following line:

 ```javascript
 //= require turbolinks
 ```

-Turbolinks causes the dynamic content editor not to load, and also causes a number of accessibility problems.

 ## Integration with Dropbox, Box, etc.